Available as a 4 or 8 week course.

 You can bring a 60s book-rack, a small occasional table, a simple chair or a shabby wood box.
 These objects can be wobbly, scratched or dented, and maybe a few bits missing- they can date from 19th to mid 20th century.

-Choose from four to twelve weeks to work on your own piece while learning the skills you need along the way.
+Choose from four or eight weeks to work on your own piece while learning the skills you need along the way.
 Steve English is an experienced teacher who will increase your knowledge as he shares his life time experiences of being a professional restorer and French Polisher.

 We will show you how to fix the wobbles and make joint repairs and how to repair lost or flaky veneers.
 You will also have an introduction to wood finishes from modern stains, varnishes and waxes to classic French polishing.